 - Discuss their issue, familiarise themselves with the facts and research for further information.

 - Consider whether their facts are examples of institutional racism and why.

-- Elect a recorder who summarises main points on an OHP transparency.
+- Elect a recorder who summarises main points on a device (laptop/chromebook or tablet).

 - Present their findings to the class.

 Which other groups besides Indigenous Australians have experienced institutional racism in Australia?
 (See Teacher’s notes).

 Students research individually or in groups and report back to class.